-One of just three drivers who switches teams for the second season of Formula E, France’s Vergne moves from Andretti to DS Virgin Racing this time around.
-After three pole positions and two podiums last season – having missed the first two rounds – Vergne has become a full-time Formula E driver even though he kept his Formula 1 ambitions alive, being a Ferrari reserve driver in 2016.
+One of just three drivers who switches teams for the second season of Formula E, France’s Jean-Eric Vergne moves from Andretti to DS Virgin Racing this time around.
+After three pole positions and two podiums in the inaugural season – having missed the first two rounds – Vergne has become a full-time Formula E driver even though he kept his Formula 1 ambitions alive, being a Ferrari reserve driver in 2016.
 His time in F1 clearly left a mark on the Frenchman, as he is known for being really quick in Formula E, but struggling with the battery management at times.